 The exhaust would be fairly easy, as we knew the DPF didn’t have to come off.
 We started by detaching the NOx and other sensors, and then measured the prescribed distance for a cut – three inches behind the DPF.
 After cutting and removing the excess piping, we installed the over-axle pipe and reinserted all of the sensors.

 We then installed the tailpipe turnout onto the over-axle pipe and installed the exhaust tips.
 We had them stick just a smidge past the body, to where they’d be noticeable, but not overexposed.
 All that was left was tightening down the exhaust, and we were through.

 The tires and wheels were little more than the TPMS sensors and bolts.
 So that left us with the B&W ball and storage kit, which proved to be a working wonder.
-All it took was a simple lift on the tow ball’s lever, and we could lock or remove or the tow ball with ease.
-The storage box fit neatly under the back seat, making the changeover and stow-away a breeze.
+All it took was a simple lift on the tow ball’s lever, and we could lock or remove the tow ball with ease.
+The storage box fits neatly under the back seat, making the changeover and stow-away a breeze.

 While we didn’t have a trailer ready to test out the Firestone kit, everything else about the truck was performing perfectly.
 The A/T IIs made little road noise at low or high speed, and getting the truck into the rough stuff was no issue at all.

 We took the truck out to a nearby off-road spot to see if the A/T IIs lived up to the name.
 We left them at full pressure and did some light driving around on dirt roads, and never felt a slip in traction or loss of control.
 Taking the truck back to check up at the shop, we retested for leaks or rattles in the undercarriage and found everything to be in working order.
 The bags were still holding pressure and providing awesome stability to the truck’s ride characteristics.